norgeotloic/BakeMyScan/README.md

 Instructions about the add-on usage can be found on the [usage page](docs/ADDON_USAGE.md).

-You'll also find [instructions to process models from the command line](docs/SCRIPTS_BATCH.md), as well as [instructions to automatically download and process Sketchfab models and collections based on their URLs](docs/SCRIPTS_SKETCHFAB.md).
+You'll also find [instructions to process models from the command line](docs/SCRIPTS_BATCH.md), as well as [instructions to automatically download Sketchfab models and collections based on their URLs](docs/SCRIPTS_SKETCHFAB.md).

 ## 4 - Contributing and License